 According to TR 22.856 [1], avatars are widely used in business activities, such as advertising, news reporting, live shows.
 Therefore, proper management of avatar usage rights is essential to prevent the dissemination of false information and potential chaos within the virtual world.
 This document is for updating the UC4 of the current FS_AVATAR TR document to support avatar authorization.

 2 Proposed Updates

-5.1 UC4: Avatar Generation, Storage, and Access
+5.1 UC4: Avatar Generation, Storage, Access, and Authorization